How to Find the Best Places to Visit for a Road Trip in Croatia

 Selce is only 3 km from Crikvenica and is another option to break your journey.

 Wherever you are along Croatia’s coastal highway, there are always opportunities to swim.

-The crystal clear waters and warm waters mean you sometimes find you are still enjoying the beach rather than getting to your planned destination.
+All of us couples did a double-take at each other as we entered the water.
 With no common language between us, we all knew there was something strange about this beautiful bay.

 It was the water temperature.

-3. Starigrad Paklenica
+4. Starigrad Paklenica

 Taking a mini-break from house-sitting, we secured a month-long Airbnb apartment in the small town of Starigrad Paklenica.

-The town has a busy small seaside promenade and a history as an early Roman settlement.
+The town has a busy, small seaside promenade and a history as an early Roman settlement.
 Oh, and the sunsets were amazing.

 Airbnb suggestion: Buco Apartments